TheShadow29/subreddit-classification-dataset/README.md

 ### How to Use:
 1. Download the subreddit list in the csv format inside a folder called data.
+2. Install the dependencies via `pip install -r requirements`.
+Suggested to use a python 3.6 environment.
-2. Install `praw`.
-Create a `praw.ini` file in the `src` directory.
+3. Create a `praw.ini` file in the `src` directory.
 Check https://praw.readthedocs.io/en/latest/getting_started/configuration/prawini.html for more information on how to set up the `.ini` file.
+Name the bot as `scraper`.